Cyrik/omni-trace/README.md

 ![Screenshot](docs/deep-trace.png)

-Currently there are still a few problems with recursion and cljs needs to be implemented as well.
+Currently there are still a few problems with recursion, will have to rewrite the deps graph for it.
+I'm guessing a lot of code will stil explode when allowing clojure.core trace, since the tracing code itself uses those.
+Will probably cleanup the blacklist and try to use local function copies for tracing.

 ## Features